ovh/docs/pages/platform/kubernetes-k8s/installing-artifactory/guide.en-gb.md

 ## Instructions

-> You can find more detailed documentation about different ways to install Jfrog Artifactory in the official [documentation](https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory#InstallingArtifactory-HelmInstallation).
+> You can find more detailed documentation about different ways to install JFrog Artifactory in the official [documentation](https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory#InstallingArtifactory-HelmInstallation).
 > The following tutorial explain how to install a single node installation, for more advanced installation (like HA see the [documentation](https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory#InstallingArtifactory-HAInstallation)).

 ### Configure Helm to use the JFrog Helm chart